Kirizake/Kirizake/README.md

 # Hi there, I'm Sherly- aka [Kirizake]
 ## About me:
-- 🔭 I’m currently working as Cyber Security
+- 🔭 I’m currently working as Job Seeker
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning Adobe Illustrator and Blender
-- 👯 I’m looking to collaborate as Data Automation and Analyst
+- 👯 I’m aspire to be an Illustrator and Graphic Desainer
-- 🤔 I’m looking for suggest for Rust Project Ideas
+- 🤔 I like exploring ideas by reading books and writing
 - 💬 Ask me about anything
 - 📫 How to reach me: sherlynatalia012@gmail.com